The CCA Health Compliance Program

 CCA Health is committed to conducting its business operations in compliance with ethical standards, internal policies and procedures, contractual obligations, and all applicable federal and state statutes, regulations, and rules, including but not limited to those pertaining to the Centers for Medicare and Medicaid Services (CMS) Part C and D programs; the Michigan Department of Health and Human Services; and the Office of the Inspector General (OIG).

-This Compliance Program applies to all lines of business at CCA.
-CCA’s compliance commitment includes its internal business operations, as well as its oversight and monitoring responsibilities related to its First Tier, Downstream, and Related Entities (FDR).
+This Compliance Program applies to all lines of business at CCA Health.
+CCA Health’s compliance commitment includes its internal business operations, as well as its oversight and monitoring responsibilities related to its First-Tier, Downstream, and Related Entities (FDR).

 Please view the Compliance Program document for more information.

-Contact the Chief Compliance Officer at CCA: James Moran
+Contact the Chief Compliance Officer at CCA Health:

 30 Winter Street

 Compliance Incident Report1

 CCA Health is subject to several laws and regulations pertaining to FWA, including, but not limited to, the federal Anti-Kickback Statute, the federal False Claims Act, and federal and state whistleblower protections.
 Please view Attachment A: Glossary in the Compliance Program description for the definitions of the anti-kickback statute and the Federal False Claims Act.

 Using the Michigan False Claims Act, the False Claims Division conducts civil investigations and prosecutions against companies and individuals who mislead or defraud state or municipal entities through the use of false or fraudulent claims, records, or statements.
 A whistleblower is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.
 Whistleblower laws protect those who report false or fraudulent activity against retaliation and are granted Federal and State Protection.